ml4ai/automates/documentation/reports/m3_report_prototype_system/for2py.md

-## Program Analysis: FOR2PY
+## Program Analysis: for2py

 Our work in `for2py` has focused on extending the range of Fortran language constructs handled.
-We have implemented support for the FORTRAN language constructs listed below.
-In addition, we have mapped out the translation of a number of additional FORTRAN language constructs and are currently in the process of implementing their translation.
+We have implemented support for the Fortran language constructs listed below.
+In addition, we have mapped out the translation of a number of additional Fortran language constructs and are currently in the process of implementing their translation.

-**1. FORTRAN I/O**
+**1. Fortran I/O**

-FORTRAN's file-handling and formatted I/O handling mechanisms have been implemented in the `for2py` IR.
+Fortran's file-handling and formatted I/O handling mechanisms have been implemented in the `for2py` IR.
 This gives us a way to validate the front-end translation by comparing the observable behavior of the generated Python code with that of the original Fortran code.
 In